 - What forms of payment do you accept?

-We accept Visa, MasterCard, Discover, American Express, Cash and Check.
+We accept Visa, MasterCard, Discover, American Express, and Cash.

 - What types of illnesses / injuries do you most often see?